 Considering what effect, if any, this Bylaw will have on ICANN’s consideration of advice given by the GAC.

-Considering how, if at all, this Bylaw will affect how ICANN’s operations are carried out
+Considering how, if at all, this Bylaw will affect how ICANN’s operations are carried out once an FOI-HR is developed by the CCWG-Accountability as a consensus recommendation in Work Stream 2 (including Chartering Organizations’ approval) and the FOI-HR is approved by the ICANN Board using the same process and criteria it has committed to use to consider the Work Stream 1 recommendations.

-Once a Framework of Interpretation for Human Rights (FOI-HR) is developed by the CCWG-Accountability as a consensus recommendation in Work Stream 2 (including Chartering Organizations approval) and it is approved by the ICANN Board using the same process and criteria it has committed to use to consider the Work Stream 1 recommendations.
+Considering how the interpretation and implementation of this Bylaw will interact with existing and future ICANN policies and procedures.

 4. Changes from the “Third Draft Proposal on Work Stream 1 Recommendations”

-The CCWG considered comments received during the 3rd PCP which were overall in favour of including HR language with a few exceptions which included the ICANN Board.
+The CCWG-Accountability considered comments received during the third public comment period which were overall in favor of including Human Rights language with a few exceptions which included the ICANN Board.

-The CCWG engaged with the Board to specifically address their concerns thorough discussion and debate in three plenary calls.
-Additionally, ICANN’s legal team and CCWG’s legal advisors privately discussed the concerns raised by ICANN legal in relation to the possibility of having a significant number of IRP challenges initiated on the grounds of Human Rights claims and the problems this could create without having a Framework of Interpretation in place to properly implement the proposed bylaw provision.
+The CCWG-Accountability engaged with the Board to specifically address its concerns through discussion and debate in three plenary calls.
+Additionally, ICANN’s legal team and CCWG-Accountability’s legal advisors discussed the concerns raised by ICANN legal regarding the possibility of having a significant number of IRP challenges initiated on the grounds of Human Rights claims and the problems this could create without having a Framework of Interpretation in place to properly implement the proposed Bylaw provision.

-The CCWG developed compromise text based on a proposal by its legal advisors which it believed addressed these concerns.
-The ICANN Board maintains that this compromise text does not address their concerns while not providing any specific examples of their concerns regarding the alleged unintended consequences
+The CCWG-Accountability developed compromise text based on a proposal by its legal advisors which it believed addressed these concerns.
+The ICANN Board maintains that this compromise text does not address its concerns while not providing any specific examples of its concerns regarding the alleged unintended consequences.

 5. Stress Tests Related to this Recommendation